 Other food allergens

-Even though the above allergens are considered the most common in the U.S., it's possible to be allergic to other foods.
+Even though the above allergens are considered the most common in the U.S., you can be allergic to other foods.

 Corn Allergy